yangyang9768/CFG-summer-project-group-4/README.md

 Moving average analysis please refer to:
 [Wikipedia](https://en.wikipedia.org/wiki/Moving-average_model)
-we would like to using moving average analysis to identify the the growth situation of covid As covid identification was influence by the window period and people filling testing Based on the COVID 19-SYMPTOM TIME LINES: the syptom normally coming in 5 days at 10 days and the window period normal 14 days.Therefore I would like to build the average moving of the new cases based above information
+We want to use moving average analysis to determine the growth situation of covid.
+Because covid identification was influenced by the window period and the number of people taking the test.
+According to the COVID 19-SYMPTOM TIME LINES: The symptom normally appears 5 days after 10 days, and the window period is 14 days.
+As a result, based on the above data, we would like to calculate the average moving of the new cases.
-To identify fluctuations, we build 5 days moving average/ 10days moving average/ 14 days moving averages
+We create 5 day moving averages, 10 day moving averages, and 14 day moving averages to identify fluctuations.

 ```
 from IPython.core.display import display_svg